ralixjs/ralix/docs/PHILOSOPHY.md

 # Ralix Design, Vision and Philosophy

-Ralix is a microframework with the goal to provide barebones and utilities to help enhance your current Rails (server-side) HTML, using ES6.
+Ralix is a lightweight framework with the goal to provide barebones and utilities to help enhance your current Rails (server-side) HTML, using ES6.
 It pairs really well with Turbolinks and the Rails UJS adapter.

 Following the spirit of frameworks like [Stimulus](https://github.com/stimulusjs/stimulus), Ralix doesn't seek to take over your entire front-end logic and rendering.
 Instead, it's designed to enhance your HTML with just enough behavior to make it shine.